sal55/langs/Compilertest3.md

 ### Notes

-**Lines/second** Fastest speed in LPS was something like 0.9Mlps (tcc), and slowest around 2.4Klps (unoptimised Rust; I don't include the 10lps of optimised Rust).
+**Lines/second** Fastest speed in LPS was something like 900Klps (tcc), and slowest around 1.2Klps (optimised Clang; I don't include the 0.01Klps of optimised Rust).
 Code density varies, but I think tcc still comes out on top.

 **Optimisation** Optimised versions tried where the option existed and I knew how to to turn it on.